admtlab/Postdiction/README.md

 ### Environment

 All of the experiments were conducted on physical hardware using a Thinkpad P14S Gen 5 equipped with an Intel Ultra 7 155H CPU with 22 logical processors with 64 GB of RAM.
-Scalability experiments were conducted on a Thinkpad T470 equipped with an Intel Core i5-7300U CPU with 4 logical processors and 16 GB of RAM.
+Scalability experiments were also conducted on a Thinkpad T470 equipped with an Intel Core i5-7300U CPU with 4 logical processors and 16 GB of RAM.

 ## Citations